Thermodynamic analysis of a novel integrated system operating with gas turbine, s-CO2 and t-CO2 power systems for hydrogen production and storage

 ALTINKAYNAK M., ÖZTÜRK M.

-• Anahtar Kelimeler: Efficiency, Exergy analysis, Hydrogen production, Integrated plant, Multigeneration
+• Keywords: Efficiency, Exergy analysis, Hydrogen production, Integrated plant, Multigeneration

 In this paper, a proposal for a novel integrated Brayton cycle, supercritical plant, trans critical plant and organic Rankine cycle-based power systems for multi-generation applications are presented and analyzed thermodynamically.
 The plant can generate power, heating-cooling for residential applications, and hydrogen simultaneously from a single energy source.
 Both energetic and exergetic analyses are conducted on this multi-generation plant and its subsystems in order to evaluate and compare them thermodynamically, in terms of their useful product capabilities.
 The energetic and exergetic effectiveness of the multi-generation system are computed as 44.69% and 42.03%, respectively.
 After that, a parametric study on each of the subsystems of the proposed combined system is given in order to provide a deeper understanding of the working of these subsystems under different states.
 Lastly, environmental impact assessments are provided to raise environmental concerns for several operating conditions.
 For the base working condition, the results illustrate that the proposed plant has 0.5961, 0.0442, 0.6265 and 1.678 of exergo-environmental impact factor, exergy sustainability index, exergy stability factor and sustainability index, respectively.